wmadavis/wmadavis.github.io/content/teaching.md

 #### Resources

-(to be updated soon)
+(to be updated)

 ---

 ### [Introduction to econometrics (ECON-UN3412)](https://github.com/wmadavis/Teaching-IntroEconometrics)

-**Sessions taught: Fall 2020, Spring 2021, Fall 2021, Summer 2023**
+**Fall 2020, Spring 2021, Fall 2021, Summer 2023**

 Prerequisites

-+ Intermediate microeconomics or intermediate macroeconomics
++ Intermediate microeconomics/macroeconomics
 + Calculus III
 + Introduction to probability and statistics with calculus

-> ECON-UN3412 introduces students to multiple regression and related methods for analyzing data in economics and related disciplines.
+> *ECON-UN3412 introduces students to multiple regression and related methods for analyzing data in economics and related disciplines.
 Additional topics include regression with discrete random variables, instrumental variables regression, analysis of random experiments and quasi-experiments, and regression with time series data.
 Students will learn how to conduct – and how to critique – empirical studies in economics and related fields.
-Accordingly, the emphasis of the course is on empirical applications.
+Accordingly, the emphasis of the course is on empirical applications.*

 #### Resources

-(links to be updated soon)
+(links to be updated)

 Columbia teaches its undergraduates econometrics using Stata, an expensive statistical software whose wide use persists because it’s what most professors learned themselves.
 The first semester I taught this course, I prepared supplementary material and solutions to provide students the option to instead use R, a free and more flexible open-source alternative like Python and Julia preferred by most industries outside academic social science.
 After some initial trepidation about departing from the official software of instruction, students seemed to find its object-oriented programming much more intuitive and appreciated its usefulness and accessibility beyond the semester course.
 I refined my material and continued teaching exclusively in R in subsequent semesters and all in all, I think I cost Stata Corporation upwards of $10,000 in lost single-semester license fees.